 The CCG recognises the importance of the NHS Workforce Race Equality Standard both as an employer and as the responsible Commissioner for those who deliver services on its behalf.
-The CCG’s annual template and action plans can be found here.
+The CCG’s annual template and action plans can be found later in this article.

 The Modern Slavery Act 2015 has introduced changes in UK law focused on increasing transparency in supply chains, to ensure our supply chains are free from modern slavery (that is, slavery, servitude, forced and compulsory labour and human trafficking).
 As both a local leader in commissioning health care services for the population of Walsall and as an employer, NHS Walsall Clinical Commissioning Group (the CCG) provides the following statement in respect of its commitment to, and efforts in, preventing slavery and human trafficking practices in the supply chain and employment practices.